Woman Dies After Medics Assumed She Couldn’t Afford Ambulance

-Earlier this month, Nicole Black rushed her daughter, Crystle Galloway, to the hospital after medics told her she couldn’t afford an ambulance ride.
+In late Spring 2018, Nicole Black rushed her daughter, Crystle Galloway, to the hospital after medics told her she couldn’t afford an ambulance ride.
 Galloway had a c-section days before when she gave birth to her son, Jacob Aden.

 The Florida State Hillsborough County Administrator Mike Merrill, admits the four fire medics that showed up to take care of her didn’t do their job correctly.

 “They didn’t take any vitals, they didn’t take any blood pressure, they didn’t check her temperature,” said Black.

 Black described to ABC Action News, what happened to her daughter that night, just one day after the Hillsborough County Administrator told media the four fire medics were suspended pending a disciplinary hearing.

 Black says on July 4, Galloway’s 7-year-old daughter called to say something was wrong with her mom.
 Black lives down the hall in the same condominium complex.
 She ran to the other condo and saw her daughter slumped over the tub.